 The Edward Byrne Memorial Justice Assistance Grant (JAG) Program is the primary provider of federal criminal justice funding to states and units of local government.
-BJA will award JAG Program funds to eligible states as described in this FY 2021 JAG Program State Solicitation.
-(BJA will issue a separate solicitation for applications from units of local government.)
+BJA will award JAG Program funds to eligible units of local government as described in this FY 2021 JAG Program Local Solicitation.
+(BJA will issue a separate solicitation for states.)